Fort Madison, Illinois, United States of America: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Make sure to find the correct kind.
-The majority of adapters available are simply plugs and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. It's important that you find the right type.
+The majority of adapters available online are simply plugs and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 • Airplane phone mount